odin-lang/odin-lang.org/content/docs/install.md

         * **Basic:** run the `x64 Native Tools Command Prompt for VS2017` shortcut bundled with VS 2017, or
         * **Advanced:** run `vcvarsall.bat x64` from a blank `cmd` session

-- MacOS
+- macOS
-    * Install the latest XCode (from the App Store or the [Xcode website](https://developer.apple.com/xcode/))
+    * Install the latest Xcode (from the App Store or the [Xcode website](https://developer.apple.com/xcode/))
-    * Install XCode command-line tools `xcode-select --install`
+    * Install Xcode command-line tools `xcode-select --install`
     * Install [Homebrew](https://brew.sh/)
     * Install LLVM through Homebrew with: `brew install llvm@11`
     * Make sure the LLVM binaries and the linker are added to your `$PATH` environmental variable (see `brew info llvm@11`)